UniFreak/docker-php/README.md

 # Setting up sites

-There is a demo-site included in this project, got guide you set up your sites.
+There is a demo-site included in this project, to guide you set up your sites.
 It's actually simple:

 1. Firstly, put your site project folder under `www/`
 2. Secondly, add an virtual host config under `conf/nginx/conf.d/`, you can just copy `demo-site.conf` and do a few tweeks to save some time.